devsimsek/todoman/readme.md

 # TodoMan - A Todo App

 Another cli based todo app.
-This time with a twist.
+This time, I'm building it with Go.

 ## Note